Complicative/Complicative.github.io/README.md

 We will have to see about that, when it's time.
 (There is a cookie-free hidden visitor counter, which I will check from time to time)

 There are no cookies.
 Does that mean, I will have to change my language every time I open the app?
-No. It's correct, that there aren't any cookies (yay no cookie pop-ups), but there is an easy way, to always open the app in your preferred language.
-Just add a "?lang" at the end of the url.
+No. It's correct, that there aren't any cookies (yay no cookie pop-ups),  but if you change the language, you will see that the url changes slightly, adding a "?lang" at the end.
-So for English, the URL would be: https://complicative.github.io?en.
-Save it as a bookmark, or even put it on your homescreen and it should work flawlessly.
+This url will always open the app in that language.
+Bookmark it or even put it on your homescreen, and it will always open in your language.

 The supported languages with their lang codes are:
 English: en